 About

-• Distance: 2 miles round trip (boardwalk is 0.5 miles one way)
+• Distance: 2.2 miles round trip (boardwalk is 0.5 miles one way)

 • Elevation: 1,670 atop the bluffs

-At the trailhead start walking out on a flat through a boreal forest.
+At the trailhead start walking on a flat section of trail through a boreal forest.
 You will quickly come to a boardwalk that brings you out into the bog.
 The boardwalk can be slippery when wet so be careful if it has recently rained.
 Through the bog there are numerous wetland species of wildflowers to see and photograph; different seasons bring different varieties.
 There are also numerous benches to aid in birding.

 Once off the boardwalk and through the bog you will start a hike along a normal foot trail that climbs moderately for the most part.
 As it nears the bluff the terrain gets a bit steeper but not too difficult.
 From the 200 foot bluffs you will have excellent views out over Silver Lake.

 This hike is an excellent snowshoe outing for the entire family.
 Not recommended for cross-country skiing.
 The parking may not be plowed.
+Being prepared is necessary for any winter adventure.

 Birding